adtork/MSEE-Hairpin-Design-Considerations/README.md

 https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-resource-manager-virtual-networking-limits

 # Option 2: Connectivity or Transit Vnet hosting NVAs
 For this option we create a new spoke VnetC and peer that to each of our hub Vnets (VnetA and VnetB).
 In the spoke Vnet we deploy an NVA capable of doing the ipforwarding.
 For this scenario we could simply do Windows, Linux and enable the forwarding on the NIC and inside the GuestOS.
 The customer could also choose a third party NVA if they wanted inspection as well.
 From each Hub (VnetA and VnetB), we would create a UDR pointing to the NVA in VnetC as next hop in order to reach the destination VNET.
 We could also take a simmilar approach for inter-region.
-You could deploy NVAs in each hub (VnetA and VnetB) and then assuming each of those have spokes, the spokes could use those NVAs to transit to other Vnets.
-We could also connect this VNET (vnetC) to the existing circuit as well and still use the NVA to overide the gateway.
+You could deploy NVAs in each hub (VnetA and VnetB) and then assuming each of those have spokes, the spokes could use those hub NVAs to transit to other Vnets on the second circuit.
+We could also connect this VNET (VnetC) to the existing circuit as well and still use UDRs and the NVA to overide the gateway.
 With no gateway (diagram below), if you wanted to reach on-premise from VnetC, you would need to use "Allow Gateway Transit" and "Use Remote Gateway" on the VNET peering properties.

 ![image](https://user-images.githubusercontent.com/55964102/193691974-85ad8188-52c9-48f9-94f9-b879b4d94afe.png)